Sanchezcoin-Community/sanchezcoin-core/README.md

 ## swiftyHash256 🧩
 swiftHash256 Uses SHA3, Keccak and AES-256-CBC to guarantee initial ASIC resistance.

-## Nft support 👻
-Sanchezcoin contains a simple universal NFT standard, there are no mandatory NFT data fields or values.
-Any JSON value can be used as an NFT.

 ## Cryptographic methods 🔐
 In addition to ed25519, the Ricocin Blockchain also supports secp256k1.
 A MultiSig address can thus be used from several different cryptographic methods.